 To start, all you’ll need to begin is a computer and internet access.
-Different assignments might require you to download additional software, but many companies use Microsoft Excel spreadsheets for their data entry needs.
-Other than that, you’ll have to be fast-moving and detail-oriented, but this task is a great one for work-from-home moms.
-Even with a little bit of noise, it’s easy to enter the given information into a spreadsheet.
+Different assignments might require downloading additional software, but many companies use Microsoft Excel spreadsheets for their data entry needs.
+Besides that, you’ll have to be fast-moving and detail-oriented, but this task is excellent for work-from-home moms.
+Even with a bit of noise, it’s easy to enter the information into a spreadsheet.
 Check out companies like Xerox and Westat for remote data entry and collection positions.

 9. Letting Property

-Sites like Airbnb have made the latter scenario a lucrative side-business for homeowners around the world.
+Sites like Airbnb have made the latter scenario a lucrative side business for homeowners worldwide.
 You might also reach out to potential roommates through sites like Craigslist, where you can advertise your room, too.
 Somewhere, you’re bound to find someone who’s a good fit.

 Get creative about the extra room you have available, especially if you live in a city where space is a hot commodity.
 You can rent out everything from parking spots you don’t need to storage lockers you don’t use.